csci104/site/homework/hw4/programming/index.md

 Files to push:

 - `floorplan.cpp`, `bst.h`, `avlbst.h`, `print_bst.h`
 - Your `Makefile`, make sure it will create a `floorplan` exe file in the hw4 directory (same as where Makefile should be).
-You shouldn't need to worry about this unless you modified your `Makefile`.
 - If you have files you don't want to push (like garbage .o files), you can add/edit the `.gitignore` file and push that instead. **Note that you were not given one this time, make your own!**

 Ensure you add/commit/push all your source code files to your `pa4-username` repository.